 John is a registered specialist in Veterinary Dermatology.
 He holds the RCVS Certificate in Veterinary Dermatology, is a member of the Australian College of Veterinary Scientists (MANZCVS) by examination in small animal medicine, and is a diplomate of the American College of Veterinary Dermatology.
 John is a past President of the British Veterinary Dermatology Study Group.

 Following his return to Brisbane in 2013, John joined the team at Dermatology for Animals.
 His clinical interests include the management of allergic skin disease in dogs, immune mediated skin disorders, and all aspects of feline and equine dermatology.
-John has regularly presented on the subject of veterinary dermatology to veterinary surgeons and nurses in both Europe and Australia.
+John has regularly presented on the subject of veterinary dermatology to veterinary surgeons and nurses in Europe, Asia and Australia.